 The long-form manifest includes places to note important personal and genealogical details.
 From these, you might be able to reconstruct a basic physical description of your traveling ancestor (especially if a photo was attached).
 The names and places provided could help you identify relatives and residences on both sides of the border.
 You may even discover details that can help you understand the whys and wherefores of their migration stories.

-Millions of border-crossing records are searchable on both Ancestry and FamilySearch.
-You can search them all simultaneously at Ancestry by hovering over the Search tab and choosing Immigration and Travel, then clicking Border Crossings and Passports on the left.
+Millions of border-crossing records are searchable on both Ancestry.com and FamilySearch.
+You can search them all simultaneously at Ancestry.com by clicking the Search tab and choosing Immigration and Travel, then clicking Border Crossings & Passports on the left.
 At FamilySearch, look under Search>Records.
-After you search, look on the left to restrict your results using the Immigration and Naturalization filter.
+After you search, look on the left to restrict your results by Collection using the Migration and Naturalization filter.

-The largest online collections of border-crossing records cover several inspection stations and time periods; they’re listed on page 53.
+The largest online collections of border-crossing records cover several inspection stations and time periods.
 Another important collection is “Vermont, St. Albans Canadian Border Crossings” at FamilySearch.
 This includes partial indexes and record images beginning in 1895, for immigrants who sailed to Canada and declared the United States as their final destination.